bopen/earthdatahub-catalogue/catalogue/cmip6/EC-Earth3-CC-ScenarioMIP-r1i1p1f1-day-gr/description.md

 The data is distributed in a compressed Zarr format with near-zero precision loss.
 It features a daily temporal resolution and is structurally optimized for high-throughput regional assessments and time-series analysis.

 Accessing this dataset requires a Zarr v3-compatible library (e.g., zarr-python >= 3.x).
-Python users can upgrade via `pip install -U "zarr>3"`.
+Python users can upgrade via `pip install "zarr>3"`.